xillio/definitive-guide/02_developing_a_plugin/02_metaexpression.md

 ### Data Structures in Xill

-The expressions that we looked at before can be arranged in different structures.
+We can arrange these expressions in different ways.
 In Xill we support three basic structures: `ATOMIC`, `LIST` and `OBJECT`.

 #### ATOMIC
 The `ATOMIC` structure is the most basic.
 It represents a single expression.
 Some examples could be `"Hello World"`, `true` and `null`.